standard-software/WindowTabs/README.md

 Each tab can be individually set to left or right alignment within a tab group:

-- **Align Left**: Tab is positioned from the left edge of the tab strip
-- **Align Right**: Tab is positioned from the right edge of the tab strip
-- Drag & drop alignment detection: dragging past the center of the empty space changes tab alignment
-- "Align all tabs to Left/Right" to change all tabs at once
-- "Align X left/right tab(s) in [group] to [target]" to change multiple tabs within the same alignment group
-- Per-tab alignment is persisted across group transfers and application restarts
-- Close, color, and split operations use visual order; pin and align operations work within the same alignment group

-### Menu Dark Mode / Light Mode
+### Dark Mode / Light Mode

 While light mode is the default, dark mode is also supported for context menus (popup menus) as shown in the screenshots.

-- Toggle via "Menu Dark Mode" checkbox in Appearance settings
+- Toggle via the "Menu Dark Mode" checkbox in Appearance settings
-- Applies to tab context menu and drag-and-drop menus
+- Applies to the tab and tray context menus
+- Applies to the settings dialog

 ### Multi-Display and DPI Support

 - Multi-display support with proper window positioning
 - DPI-aware window placement
 - Automatic window resizing when dropped to prevent exceeding monitor dimensions
-- Fixed tab rename floating textbox positioning on high-DPI displays

 ### Virtual Desktop Support

-WindowTabs fully supports Windows virtual desktops (Win+Tab):
+WindowTabs supports Windows virtual desktops (Win+Tab):

 - Tab groups are preserved when switching between virtual desktops
 - UWP apps (Settings, Calculator, etc.) are properly hidden when on other virtual desktops